petersem/monocker/README.md

 - Pushover integration
 - Monitors 'state' changes for all containers (every 10 seconds)
 - Specific inclusions or exclusions of containers to monitor
+- Optionally, only alert on state changes to (paused, exited, running (unhealthy), or dead)

 ## Future Considerations
 - Additional messaging platform support